Tastror/HomeworkMarking/readme.md

 python extract_all.py
 ```

-to extract `homework1/raw` to `homework1/extract/`.
+to extract the zips/rars in `homework1/submissions/` to `homework1/extract/`.

-As shown above, the name of the `.zip/.rar` file must be `<id><name>_<any other suffix>`, or you can modify the name split rule in `extract_all.py`.
+As shown above, the name of the `.zip/.rar` file must be `<id><name>_<any other suffix>`, or you can modify the name split rules in `lib/pattern.py`.

 Some students' zip files may contain invalid contents.
-To resolve the potential error, see `homework1/error.txt` for more information.
+To inspect and resolve the potential errors, see `homework1/error.txt` for more information.

 ### Mark